isomerpages/moe-chungchenghighyis/_our-cca/Uniformed Groups/National Cadet Corps (Air) (Boys).md

 ---
 # **National Cadet Corps (Air) (Boys)**

-The Singapore National Cadet Corps (NCC) aims to nurture inspiring leaders and committed citizens through fun, adventurous and military-related activities.
-At NCC, we hope to inculcate leadership skills, discipline, uprightness, loyalty to Singapore, commitment, responsibility, care for fellow cadets and an adventurous spirit.
-We hope that these values help develop our cadets into extraordinary youth leaders.
+CCHY NCC (Air) aims to develop resourceful, responsible, and resilient leaders who have a resilient mind, fit body and committed heart through fun, yet challenging military-related activities.
+Besides introducing cadets to useful skills for National Service, our NCC Air Curriculum is aligned to the CCE2021 framework to build citizens with good character and are future-ready leaders who can lead with empathy.

 ### Vision
 Extraordinary Youth Leaders